 The Original question was: Giraffe evolution – If giraffes have long necks because natural selection favoured that phenotype in an environment with high foliage, why are the adult females one metre shorter than males?
 Surely they would all be the same height if the evolution story were true?
 It is also a bit of a […]

 Answer by John Mackay First some generalizations, then a detailed case study.
-In some cases the answers are very easy to know how animals moved to places far away from the region where Noah landed, because we have records of recent arrivals downunder in Australia.
-Cows, sheep, goats and other domestic animals got to Australia […]
+In some cases we know how animals moved to places far away from the region where Noah landed.
+We have records of recent arrivals downunder in Australia.
+Cows, sheep, goats and other domestic animals got to Australia by boat with the British in […]

 POLAR BEARS: have they evolved to live in cold climates if God made an ice free good world?
 Can they live in warmer climates?